 How are varicose veins diagnosed?

 Varicose veins are usually easily diagnosed because they’re visible beneath the surface of your skin.
-If they’re not causing you any problems you usually don’t need to see your GP.

 What is the treatment for varicose veins?